Éamon de Valera Forest

 Éamon de Valera Forest (יער איימון דה ואלירה) is a forest in Israel, near Nazareth.
 It was planted in 1966 and named after American-born Irish politician and statesman Éamon de Valera.

 History

-The planting and dedication of the forest was arranged by the Dublin Jewish community, in recognition of De Valera's consistent support for Ireland's Jews.
-In the Irish Constitution of 1937, the drafting of which was personally supervised by De Valera, the writing of the Constitution specifically gave constitutional protection to Jews.
-This was considered to be a necessary component to the constitution by Éamon de Valera because of the treatment of Jews elsewhere in Europe at the time.
+The planting and dedication of the forest was arranged by the Dublin Jewish community, in recognition of de Valera's consistent support for Ireland's Jews.
+In the 1937 Constitution of Ireland, the drafting of which was personally supervised by de Valera, Jews were specifically given constitutional protection.
+This was considered to be a necessary component to the constitution by de Valera because of the treatment of Jews elsewhere in Europe at the time.

-In 1948 De Valera overruled the Department of Justice when it barred one hundred and fifty refugee Jewish children from travelling to Ireland as refugees.
+In 1948 de Valera overruled the Department of Justice when it barred 150 Jewish children from travelling to Ireland as refugees.

-During its dedication to De Valera, Israeli Prime Minister Levi Eshkol read out loud a message to honour the occasion and Ireland-Israel relations in general, saying that the Jews and Irish both "have so much in common."
+During its dedication to de Valera, Israeli Prime Minister Levi Eshkol read out loud a message to honour the occasion and Ireland-Israel relations in general, saying that the Jews and Irish both "have so much in common."